morgane-marechal/test_for_SSH/README.md

 write something
 write something else
 something for test the script
+just some quote from the linux fortune programm
 Q:	How many members of the U.S.S.
 Enterprise does it take to change a
 	light bulb?
 A:	Seven.
 Scotty has to report to Captain Kirk that the light bulb in